Jubatian/xmburner/coverage_report.rst

 - The ROM is tested by a CRC32 algorithm, up to an user specified limit by xmb_crc.s.

+- The 32 General Purpose Registers are fully tested by xmb_creg.s.

 - The SREG, SPH and SPL special function registers are fully tested.
 GPIOR0 is also tested as a necessary resource for certain instruction tests.